fangsonghub/fangsonghub.github.io/teaching/su18/index.md

 ## Peer lectures

 Interns are expected to give regular lectures to the peers on their work, typically on Mondays and Thursdays.
+FAB 88-03 M/Tu 2 - 4pm June 25 - July 12; 3 - 5pm the rest of the term.

 |Date| Presentor| Topic|
 | :---------: |:----------:|:-----:|